deco3500-2018/Bridgimon/README.md

 2) Install vue by using npm `npm install vue`
 3) In the iCulture Directory, run `npm run dev` to run it in your localhost
-4) To deploy the project on github, run  `npm run build` and push the lasest commit to your repository
+4) To deploy the project on github, run  `npm run build` and push the latest commit to your repository